Altair Hypercam 183C Review

 There are many options available for deep sky astrophotography these days, and traditional DSLR images such as myself are left with some tough decisions.
 One look at the data captured using a cooled CMOS sensor, and you will notice the astonishing difference this can make.

-In this post, I will share 2 deep-sky photo examples using this camera with my ED102 telescope.
+In this post, I will share my deep-sky photo examples using this camera with my ED102 telescope.
 Please keep in mind that these images were captured in heavy city light-pollution.
 Under darker skies, the Hypercam will perform even better.

 A cooled color CMOS camera for deep-sky